AdaCore/spark2014/docs/lrm/source/packages.rst

 Abstract_State, Package Hierarchy and Part_Of
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each item of visible state of a private library unit (and any descendants
+Each item of state declared in the visible part of a private library unit
-thereof) must be connected, directly or indirectly, to an
+(and any descendants thereof) must be connected, directly or indirectly, to an
 *encapsulating* state abstraction of some public library unit.
 This is done
-using the Part_Of ``option`` or aspect, associated with each declaration of
+using the Part_Of ``option`` or aspect associated with each declaration of
 the visible state of the private unit.

 The unit declaring the encapsulating state abstraction identified by the Part_Of